Storyboarding for Comedy: Timing Is Visual

 B, torn between addressing A's confession and the chaos behind them.
 HOLD 3 SECONDS.
 The internal conflict IS the joke.

 7-8 panels.
+(See how many panels per scene for other scene types.)
 The comedy is designed into the storyboard through information control (what does the audience see and when) and timing (how long each shot holds).

 Frequently Asked Questions